Is the Keto Diet Bad for You?

 It may trigger disordered eating.

 Keto is pretty much a no-go for those who are prone to disordered eating.
-"Being on such a restrictive diet can quickly turn obsessive and if you're prone to disordered eating, this can be even more dangerous," Turoff says.
+"Being on such a restrictive diet can quickly turn obsessive and if you're prone to disordered eating, this can be even more dangerous," says Turoff.
 To be fair, this isn't exclusive to the keto diet, but it applies to any eating style that restricts entire food groups.

 It can be emotionally exhausting.

-Eating in a restrictive way can be socially isolating, Brown says.
+Is you're still wondering if the keto diet is bad, consider what it does to your social life.
+Eating in a restrictive way can be socially isolating, says Brown.
 "You may avoid parties and other gatherings because you may worry about what food will be available for you, or even what foods may tempt you.
 Having to plan and control what you are eating so closely may lead to increased anxiety and stress.
 And who doesn't want to enjoy a beer with a friend or a piece of cake on your birthday?"
 As you probably know, emotional well-being and physical health are closely linked, which is all the more reason to choose foods that make you feel good both mentally and physically.
 If keto does that for you, great!
 But if it doesn't, know you're not alone.